deis/workflow/src/quickstart/provider/aws/install-aws.md

 # Installing Deis Workflow

-We will use the Helm Classic package manager for Kubernetes to install Deis Workflow onto a Kubernetes cluster.
-If you don't have Helm Classic installed, see [Helm Classic's own documentation][helm] for more info.

 ## Check Your Setup

 First check that the `helmc` command is available and the version is 0.7 or newer.